moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: Refer to {{priority-congestion}}.
 Add details to describe relay behavior when merging or splitting streams and interactions with congestion response.

-## Relays (reorg)
+## Relay Object Handling
 MoQTransport encodes the delivery information for a stream via OBJECT headers ({{message-object}}).

 A relay MUST treat the object payload as opaque.
 A relay MUST NOT combine, split, or otherwise modify object payloads.
-A relay SHOULD prioritize streams ({{priority-congestion}}) based on the send order.
+A relay SHOULD prioritize streams ({{priority-congestion}}) based on the send order/priority.
-A relay MAY change the send order, in which case it SHOULD update the value on the wire for future hops.
+A relay MAY change the send order/priority, in which case it SHOULD update the value on the wire for future hops.

 A relay that reads from a stream and writes to stream in order will introduce head-of-line blocking.
 Packet loss will cause stream data to be buffered in the QUIC library, awaiting in order delivery, which will increase latency over additional hops.